omigroup/gltf-extensions/extensions/2.0/OMI_audio_emitter/README.md

 Specifies the audio emitter type.

-- `positional` Positional audio emitters
+- `positional` Positional audio emitters.
+Using sound cones, the orientation is `+Z` having the same front side for a [glTF asset](https://www.khronos.org/registry/glTF/specs/2.0/glTF-2.0.html#coordinate-system-and-units).
 - `global ` Global audio emitters are not affected by the position of audio listeners. `coneInnerAngle`, `coneOuterAngle`, `coneOuterGain`, `distanceModel`, `maxDistance`, `refDistance`, and `rolloffFactor` should all be ignored when set.

 #### `gain`